JCW Group | Blog

 1. Start with a summary of your profile at the top

 Introduce yourself by referring to a current job title that reads well for the role you are applying for and state how many years of experience you have.
 Pick out the best achievements in your CV and summarise them here.
 You may even want to make space for your profile then draft it after you have completed your CV so it’s easier to look back and pick out the best bits to cover.
 Most hiring managers and recruiters will skim this bit before deciding if they are going to read on, so it’s important that you hook your reader in fast.

 2. Quantify your accomplishments in figures and percentages if possible

 Achievements backed by figures are the strongest.
 If you can, quantify how your work contributed to business growth.
 This could be anything from enabling teams to grow or become more efficient, to projects that made an impact on business growth or profit.
-For example, “The business change and transformation project I lead on contributed to an increase of XX% in the company’s market share.”
+For example, “The business transformation project I lead on contributed to an increase of XX% in the company’s market share.”
 Other examples that benefit from evidence in numbers include cost-saving examples and an idea of business time saved through your contribution to process changes and business output.